foundationallm/nextgenai-agents-workshop/README.md

 ## Exercise 9: Create an agent (bing search) with AI Foundry ##

+This exercise is performed in the Azure AI Foundry portal.
+Before starting the exercise, please make sure you have completed the [Sign into the Azure AI Foundry portal](#sign-into-the-azure-ai-foundry-portal) instructions from the [Prerequisites](#prerequisites) section.
+The instructions assume you are already signed into the Azure AI Foundry portal and have selected your project.

+To complete this exercise, follow these steps:

 ## Exercise 10: Create an agent (bing custom search) with AI Foundry ##

+This exercise is performed in the Azure AI Foundry portal.
+Before starting the exercise, please make sure you have completed the [Sign into the Azure AI Foundry portal](#sign-into-the-azure-ai-foundry-portal) instructions from the [Prerequisites](#prerequisites) section.
+The instructions assume you are already signed into the Azure AI Foundry portal and have selected your project.

+To complete this exercise, follow these steps:

 ## Exercise 11: Create an agent (bing custom search) with AI Foundry and Python ##